 Legal Basis for Processing

-Our legal basis for processing your data relies on certain conditions set out GDPR Articles 6 and 9 which will be relevant from 25th May as part of the 2018 UK Data Protection Act.
+Our legal basis for processing your data relies on certain conditions set out in GDPR Articles 6 and 9 which are relevant as part of the 2018 UK Data Protection Act.

 It may be possible that we will share your information with other organisations, if this is required we will apply very strong controls.
 The current organisations who we share data with includes: –